GSA/resources.data.gov/pages/_resources/fdspp-usda-linked-nutrition-data.md

 ---
 category: Case studies & examples
-description: By linking existing data resources, USDA was able to enrich and expand the analysis capabilities of both datasets
+description: Purchase-to-Plate Crosswalk (PPC) links the more than 359,000 food products in a comercial company database to several thousand foods in a series of USDA nutrition databases.
+By linking existing data resources, USDA was able to enrich and expand the analysis capabilities of both datasets.
+Since there were no common identifiers between the two data structures, the team used probabilistic and semantic methods to reduce the manual effort required to link the data.
 details: '[contents of the proof point]'
 examples: ''
 format: FDS Proof Point